-We are part of the School of Pure and Applied Sciences and offer units to students from the School of Education.
-Our students combine the physics units with units from Mathematics or Chemistry departments.
+We are part of the School of Pure and Applied Sciences and offer units to students from B.Sc in Telecommunication and Information technology (TIT), Bachelor of Science-General (B.Sc-General) and the School of Education (B.Ed).
+Our students combine the Physics units with units from Mathematics or Chemistry departments

 Specialty and Branding

 To enhance physics graduates career prospects in today's limited and competitive job market, we have been revising our courses regularly.
 Currently, we have embarked upon applied physics courses where on enrolling in the department you will have an opportunity to select one area of specialization depending on your career interests

 To enhance physics graduates career prospects in today's limited and competitive job market, we have been revising our courses regularly.
 Currently, we have embarked upon applied physics courses where on enrolling in the department you will have an opportunity to select one area of specialization depending on your career interests.

 The department has four undergraduate laboratories and a research laboratory managed by highly trained technical staff.
 The major equipment available include the Dynamic Mechanical Analyses (DMA), Vacuum Coating Unit and its accessories, NaI (TI) gamma ray spectrometer, Water Cherenkov Counter and its accessories, Antenna Trainer and Satellite communication trainer kits, magnetometer for geophysical measurements, optical spectrometer and computing facilities among others.